 Our latest blog post explores these emerging alternative revenue streams, highlighting how news publishers are adapting in challenging times for the print industry.

-Outlets like Axios, Bloomberg, and Semafor have incorporated events as a central part of their revenue strategies and observing significant success.
-Smaller publishers have also seen similar successes, whether it be organising events to showcase homes in Texas or a food festival in Utah.
+Outlets like Axios, Bloomberg, and Semafor have incorporated events as a central part of their revenue strategies and are observing significant success.
+Smaller publishers have also seen similar successes, whether it is organising events to showcase homes in Texas or a food festival in Utah.

 The British music magazine New Music Express (NME) is another standout example.
 After discontinuing its 66-year-old print edition in 2018, NME, now under the Caldecott Music Group, has transformed into a ‘next generation media company’, expanding into gaming, events, and films.
 The launch of NME Screens, a venture into curating preview screenings with various studios and streamers, marks a bold step in their evolution.
 NME’s focus on events as a revival strategy is a fascinating development, illustrating the potential of this avenue for publishers seeking new revenue streams.